jaspector

 Inspections scheduled for the following business day after the call.

-Typical inspection sequence: Foundation/footing, framing (rough-in), insulation, mechanical rough-in (DOPL-handled), plumbing rough-in (DOPL-handled), electrical rough-in (DOPL-handled), final inspection, certificate of occupancy/completion.
+Typical sequence: Foundation/footing, framing (rough-in), insulation, mechanical rough-in (DOPL-handled), plumbing rough-in (DOPL-handled), electrical rough-in (DOPL-handled), final inspection, certificate of occupancy/completion.

 All inspectors work remotely.
 A sampling of inspections may be required depending on project scope.
 Approved plans and engineering documents must be printed in color and on-site for every inspection.

-Do I need a building permit in unincorporated Canyon County, ID?
+01 Do I need a building permit in unincorporated Canyon County, ID?

 Any person erecting, constructing, enlarging, altering, repairing, improving, moving, removing, converting, or demolishing any building or structure must obtain a permit.
 Required for all new construction greater than 200 square feet or attached to another structure.

-How much does a building permit cost in unincorporated Canyon County, ID?
+02 How much does a building permit cost in unincorporated Canyon County, ID?

+Building permit fees in unincorporated Canyon County, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Building permit fees are reported to average approximately 2% of total market value..
 Plan check fee: Residential plan review fee: $180 (paid at application intake).

-How do I apply for a building permit in unincorporated Canyon County, ID?
+03 How do I apply for a building permit in unincorporated Canyon County, ID?

-1. Confirm property is in unincorporated Canyon County (not within any city limits).
+To apply for a building permit in unincorporated Canyon County, ID, follow these steps: 1.
+Confirm property is in unincorporated Canyon County (not within any city limits).
 2. Obtain pre-permit approvals as required: wastewater (septic approval from Southwest District Health, or sewer hookup authorization), highway district access permit, fire district approval if structure is 150+ feet from public road, and floodplain development permit if in a flood hazard area.
 3. If in a subdivision, obtain Architectural Control Committee (ACC) review and approval.
 4. Prepare application packet: completed building permit application, deed or sales agreement, plat map, detailed site plan to scale, building plans to scale, property pins marked on site.
 5. Pay zoning compliance fee ($70) and residential plan review fee ($180) at intake.
 Commercial plan review fees vary.
 6. Submit completed packet in person at 1115 Albany Street, Caldwell.
 Intake hours: 8:00 AM - 12:00 PM and 1:00 PM - 3:30 PM, Monday through Friday.
 Incomplete applications are not accepted.
 7. Plans are reviewed for code compliance.
 Corrections are requested if needed.
 8. Once approved, building permit fees and impact fees are invoiced and paid upon permit pickup.
 9. Post approved plans and permit on site.
 Inspections are scheduled as work progresses.
 10. Final inspection conducted; certificate of occupancy or completion issued upon passing.

-How long does it take to get a building permit in unincorporated Canyon County, ID?
+04 How long does it take to get a building permit in unincorporated Canyon County, ID?

-What work is exempt from building permits in unincorporated Canyon County, ID?
+05 What work is exempt from building permits in unincorporated Canyon County, ID?

-How do I schedule a building inspection in unincorporated Canyon County, ID?
+06 How do I schedule a building inspection in unincorporated Canyon County, ID?

-Inspections can be scheduled via: Inspection line: (208) 454-7458.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Canyon County, ID via: Inspection line: (208) 454-7458.
 Inspections scheduled for the following business day after the call..